chri589v/hotkey-ordered-screenshots/README.md

 ## Example Output

-The `screenshots` folder is created automatically when the first screenshot is taken:
+The `screenshots` folder is created automatically when the script runs:

 ![Example output](example_folder.PNG)